timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

   - Combine deltas to limit the size of the Notification File
   - Timing of publication of Notification File

+## RRDP bandwidth

+The bandwidth needed for RRDP evolves and depends on many parameters.
+These consist of three main groups:

+  1. RRDP-specific repository properties, such as the size of notification-, delta-, and snapshot files.
+  2. Properties of the CAs publishing in a repository, such as the number of updates, number of objects, and size of objects.
+  3. Relying party behaviour, e.g. using HTTP compression or not, timeouts or minimum transfer speed for downloads, using conditional HTTP requests for `notification.xml`.

+The bandwidth demand of an RRDP repository increases if requests for the notification file succeed, but other requests fail.
+When an RP attempts to download one or more delta files, and one fails, this causes an RP to try to download the snapshot.
+If this also fails (or times out), an RP falls back to rsync.
+As a result, the efficiency of RRDP degrades significantly once a fraction of requests fails.

+It is RECOMMENDED that the size of the notification file be tuned so it does not dominate the total traffic used.
+Depending on the difference in size between the notification file and the snapshot, notification files can have many entries before they significantly impact traffic volume.
+For example, for a large repository, with a notification file with 144 deltas covering 14 hours, the requests for the notification file used 251GB out of 55.5TB/less than 0.5% of total traffic during a period.

 ## Unique Hostname

 It is RECOMMENDED that the public RRDP Repository URIs use a hostname different